 Tsering Sherpa

 I am a third-year PhD student in the Department of Economics at the University of Washington, working with Rachel Heath (chair), Alan Griffith, Isabelle Cohen, and André Punt.
-My research is in development economics, with a focus on how technology, information, and educational institutions shape human capital formation in underserved communities.
+My research is in development economics, with a focus on how technology, information, and educational institutions shape human capital formation in Nepal.